Stanislav Cherchesov: Managerial career

+Russia

 In August 2016, Cherchesov was named as the new head coach of Russia on a two-year contract through to the 2018 FIFA World Cup.
-Under his management Russia would beat Saudi Arabia 5–0, Egypt 3–1, and Spain 1-1 (pen.
-4-3), reaching the quarterfinals for the first time since 1970.
+Under his management Russia would beat Saudi Arabia 5–0, Egypt 3–1, and Spain 1–1 (pen.
+4-3), reaching the quarter-finals for the first time since 1970.
 He has become the first ever Russian manager, since the collapse of USSR, to bring Russia into the knockout stage of a major tournament for the second time (Dutchman Guus Hiddink led Russia to the UEFA Euro 2008 semi-finals), which others like Pavel Sadyrin, Oleg Romantsev, Georgi Yartsev and Leonid Slutsky have failed to do.

 On 27 July 2018, he signed a new contract with the Russian national team, on a two-year term with a further two-year extension option.
 On 12 March 2020, he extended the contract until 30 December 2022.
 It would be extended to 31 July 2024 if Russia qualifies for the knockout stage at the 2022 FIFA World Cup.

 Following the failure to advance from the group stage at the UEFA Euro 2020 which was played in June 2021, the Russian Football Union dismissed Cherchesov on 8 July 2021.

 Ferencváros

 On 20 December 2021, he was appointed as the manager of the Nemzeti Bajnokság I club Ferencvárosi TC.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

+However, on 19 July 2023, he was sacked from his management role after losing 3-0 at the Ferencváros Stadion to Klaksvíkar Ítróttarfelag in the first round of the 2023–24 UEFA Champions League qualifying phase and play-off round.

+Kazakhstan

+On 3 June 2024, Cherchesov was hired to manage the Kazakhstan national team.

+At the end of June of the same year, Cherchesov became the subject of a controversy.
+During a press conference, he objected to a journalist asking several questions in a row in Kazakh.
+A couple of days later, Cherchesov began attending Kazakh language courses, and has said that he plans to master the language by the end of the year.

+Under Cherchesov, Kazakhstan had a catastrophic 2024–25 UEFA Nations League B campaign, as Kazakhstan got relegated in a humiliating fashion with no goal to their name and only one point, paradoxically, obtained from Norway, the team that would later get promoted to League A next season.

+Return to Akhmat

+On 6 August 2025, Cherchesov signed a three-year contract with Akhmat Grozny (which was called Terek during his first stint at the club).